-As part of the EPP application process, each candidate will submit a signed commitment contract acknowledging awareness and understanding of the dispositions.
+As part of the EPP application process, each candidate will submit a signed commitment contract acknowledging awareness and understanding of the Texas Educators Code of Ethics and the TWU EPP’s Professional Dispositions Policy.
 Over the course of their preparation program, candidates will be evaluated to ensure they are upholding the standards in the dispositions policy.
 This policy will apply only to those candidates seeking educator certification through TWU.

 Professional Dispositions for Educators